maximus-powers/the-daily-byte/readme.md

 ### Overview

 [The Daily Byte](http://thedailybyte.maximus-powers.com) is a dynamic news aggregator project, showcasing the power of AI in transforming traditional content into a flexible and multimodal experience.
-Everyday morning this website fetches news articles, then uses AI not just to curate and rework the content, but to blend it into a single page, seamless, one-stop-shop.
+Every morning this website fetches news articles, then uses AI not just to curate and rework the content, but to blend it into a single page, seamless, one-stop-shop.

 ### What's Inside